ZhuofanShen/Rosetta-Enzyme-Design-Pipeline/design/README.md

 **Generate a .xls file containing the scores of the designed variant and the variants in which one designed point mutation is reverted back to the wild type**
 Make staples across chain A and chain B
-> python ../scripts/generate_scores_table.py CPG2-AB_pAaF-product -params ../pAaF/pAaF-product/AAF_ligand.params ../pAaF/pAaF-product/CYX.params ../pAaF/pAaF-product/TYZ.params
+> python ../scripts/generate_scores_table.py CPG2-AB_pAaF-product -symm ../CPG2/CPG2_relaxed.symm -dup

 or make staples within chain A
-> python ../scripts/generate_scores_table.py CPG2-A_pAaF-product -params ../pAaF/pAaF-product/AAF_ligand.params ../pAaF/pAaF-product/CYX.params ../pAaF/pAaF-product/TYZ.params
+> python ../scripts/generate_scores_table.py CPG2-A_pAaF-product -symm ../CPG2/CPG2_relaxed.symm -dup

 **Download the output PDB files to your local directory**